 Gradually, sombreness creeps inside and mystery keeps you at the edge.
 The characters are sketched patiently and they develop with time in this slow-burning and melancholic drama.
 Even with minor flaws, the film is a brave effort by the first-time director to look at family dynamics while taking a microscopic look an introvert individual grieving over the loss of his father and failure in exams.
 (By Nafees Ahmed)

 What did we miss?
-Feel free to leave your recommendations in the comments below.
+Feel free to leave your recommendations in the comments below and don’t forget to share your favourites from our list.